CF Honors Institute: A Community of Scholars

-The Community of Scholars, CF’s honors program, offers exceptionally able students the challenge and opportunity to enhance their academic talents and careers.
+The Community of Scholars honors program offers exceptionally able students the challenge and opportunity to enhance their academic talents and careers.
 Through its curriculum of enriched studies, the Community of Scholars emphasizes three goals: to recognize excellence in scholarship, to reward distinguished achievement, and to direct intellectual curiosity toward continued accomplishment.

-The Community of Scholars focuses attention on these areas of study: language and literature, humanities, history, science and technology.
+The Community of Scholars focuses attention on these areas of study: language and literature, humanities, history, science, mathematics and technology.
 These honors seminars are currently offered:

 In addition, SLS 2261 Leadership Development is required for all Track I participants.